moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-Now we can collapse those two clauses by the same argument as before:
+Now we can collapse the last two clauses by the same argument as
+before:

 ```javascript